 Aloe is easily propagated by removing and planting the aloe offshoots or offsets, commonly known as “pups,” that pop up around the base of mature aloe plants.
 Although the technique is simple, it’s impossible when an aloe won’t produce pups!
-There are a several factors that may be to blame when there are no pups on aloe.
+There are several factors that may be to blame when there are no pups on aloe.
 Let’s troubleshoot to figure out the problem of missing aloe vera pups.

 No Pups on Aloe?
 How to Get Aloe Pups

 Like most succulents, aloe tends to produce more pups when the plant is slightly crowded in the pot.
 If you repot your aloe, make sure the new pot is only slightly larger.

 How old is your aloe plant?
 Sometimes an aloe won’t produce pups because it isn’t mature enough.
 Often, aloe vera pups don’t show up until the plant is five or six years old.